 Chutneys are most commonly used as a condiment or garnish.
 They are wonderful served warm or chilled with any type of meat, as a topping on sandwiches or as an addition to a cheese board.

-The Farmer’s Markets are still stocked with peaches and nectarines but we’re coming to the last phase of summer’s harvest.
-Combining these two luscious fruits into chutney is a great way to preserve those last bites of summer.
+The Farmer’s Markets are stocked with peaches and nectarines, brimming with their brillaint colors from the summer’s harvest.
+Combining these two luscious fruits into chutney is a great way to preserve those gorgeous bites of summer for months to come.

 Add a handful of golden raisins coupled with a bit of savory from mustard seed, spice from cinnamon, nutmeg, and cloves plus the tang from apple cider vinegar.
 Toasted pecans bring an unexpected crunch to the bite.